Regional Children's Centre - Programs and Services

 Telemedicine services (OTN – Ontario Telehealth Network) allows Crisis Workers to provide assessments for sites outside of Windsor including Erie Shores Healthcare.

 Serves children and youth up to the age of 18 years who are in urgent need to speak to a Social Worker.

-Single session counselling through the Walk In Counseling Clinic.
+Same day, single session counselling through the Counseling Clinic.

-Walk-In Counselling Clinic is available without an appointment during the following days and times:
+The Counselling Clinic is available during the following days and times:

 Outpatient Counselling and Therapy

 Serves children and youth between the ages of 6-12 years who are presenting with a range of mental health issues such as depression, anxiety, trauma reactions, etc.

 Intervention may include therapy (i.e. individual, group, parental, family), psychoeducational or skill based groups.

 Serves children and youth between the ages of 6-17 years.